-OCFS experienced a more positive year for maintaining stable child protective staffing when compared with 2013 and 2012.
-The child protective caseworker statewide turnover rate was approximately, 27.01% for 2014, vs. 31.61% for 2013, and 32.47% for 2012 and for supervisors in 2014, it was 6.7% roughly the same.
+OCFS experienced a more positive year for maintaining stable child protective staffing when compared to previous years.
+The child protective caseworker statewide turnover rate was approximately, 22.66% for 2015 vs. 23.85% for 2014, 27.87% for 2013 and 27.3% for 2012.
+The turnover rate for supervisors in 2015 was 6.7% roughly the same as 2014.

 This trend in caseworker turnover is very similar to nationwide statistics.
-The staff turnover in child welfare is estimated to be 30-40% annually nationwide; the average length of employment is less than 2 years (GAO, 2003)1.
+One study from the General Accounting Office indicates staff turnover in child welfare is estimated to be 30-40% annually nationwide; the average length of employment is less than 2 years (GAO, 2003)1.
+Another study from the Annie E. Casey Foundation estimated the annual turnover rate for public agencies is 20% and private agencies 40% and the average length of employment for public agencies is 7 years and for private agencies is 3 years.
+(AECF, 2003)2.
+Maine's 2015 turnover rate of 22.66% is acceptable based on the two studies.
+One of OCFS's goals to further reduce the turnover rate among caseworkers.

 The fact that there has been a drop in turnover in Maine over last few years suggests that the establishment of the Maine's Recruitment and Retention Specialist position has had a very positive effect.
 This position continues to provide focused efforts in managing the child protective workforce.
 OCFS child protective caseworker and combined supervisor staffing levels are currently at 93%.
 Caseworker applicants with good qualifications and skill sets continue to apply for open positions.